- Instantly calculate call and put option prices in Excel

 - Simple navigation, easy to use even with limited Excel or finance skills

 - Based on Black-Scholes model + Merton’s extension to account for dividends

-- Works in all versions of Excel from Excel 97 to Excel 2016
+- Works in all versions of Excel from Excel 97 to the latest, including Excel for Mac

 How It Works & Screenshots